 If concerns about a faculty member's performance are raised during the reappointment process, the Ad Hoc Reappointment Committee and the Director shall provide detailed, prescriptive comments to serve as constructive feedback.
-If such concerns arise during a review that occurs after completion of three (3) full years in the probationary period, the Director and the candidate's mentor, in consultation with the FAC, will advise and work with the candidate on a suitable, positive plan for realignment with the School's tenure and promotion expectations; however, the candidate is solely responsible for her/his success in implementing this plan.
+If such concerns arise during a review that occurs after completion of three (3) full years in the probationary period, the Director, in consultation with the Ad Hoc Reappointment Committee will advise and work with the candidate on a suitable, positive plan for realignment with the School's tenure and promotion expectations; however, the candidate is solely responsible for his or her success in implementing the plan.
 Failure to meet performance expectations or failure to satisfactorily address concerns expressed by the Ad Hoc Reappointment Committee or by the Director may result in a negative reappointment recommendation to the Dean.